Swadhin-203/Wafer-Fault-Detection/README.md

 ## Contact :email::envelope:

-For any inquiries or further information about this project, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or further information about this project, please contact [nayakswadhingyanajyoti@gmail.com](mailto:nayakswadhingyanajyoti@gmail.com).

 ---

-Feel free to further personalize and enhance the README file with more emojis and relevant details as per your preferences.
-Enjoy the creative touch! :smiley: